CrayLabs/SmartRedis/doc/runtime.rst

 this parameter is not set, a default logging level of ``INFO`` will be adopted.

-The runtime impact of log levels NONE or INFO should be minimal on client performance; however, seting the log level to DEBUG may cause some degradation.
+The runtime impact of log levels NONE or INFO should be minimal on client performance; however, setting the log level to DEBUG may cause some degradation.

 Ensemble Environment Variables